 They got engaged and the love of his life wanted you out of the picture.
 Surprisingly, he agreed.
 She said you were a bad influence and a distraction, and she didn’t need a third wheel in her relationship.
 Your messages went unanswered.
 Your calls were directed to voice mail.
 You didn’t dare knock on his door in case you unleashed demons you didn’t want to meet.
 Your friendship was merely a time killer for him until the love of his life came along.
 It wasn’t like you never had a boyfriend, you did and kept them respectively apart.
 Maybe there was a reason for that.

 The most surprising thing in all this was that he agreed and didn’t fight for you.
 All the promises he made were empty words.
 It looks like science is right after all … falling in love will cost you 2 friends.
 I wonder who else was cut off his life?

 You sat there contemplating how best to delete him.
 You know you could delete his phone number from your phone.
 You could delete his pictures from all your gadgets.
 You could unfollow him on every social media platform on earth.
 You could unfriend him on Facebook.
-But how do you erase him from your memory?
+But how do you delete him from your memory?
 How do you erase his image from your mind?
 How do you forget all the promises that keep replaying in your mind?
-Your best bet now is to take long walks and howl into the wind.
+Your best bet was to take long walks and howl into the wind.

 Now you are done.